 We require a minimum of three letters of recommendation with one to come from your residency program director and request that your personal statement be one page in length.
 Applicants must also register with the National Resident Matching Program (NRMP).

-The Fellowship Program is funded by a T32 training grant from the National Cancer Institute, and institutional sources.
+We are one of the longest standing NCI-funded pediatric training programs.
+Our Fellowship Program is funded by a T32 training grant from the National Cancer Institute.
+The initial year of fellowship funding and funding required beyond that supported by the T32 training grant are provided through institutional sources and the generosity of the Kiwanis Childhood Cancer Program.
 Due to the number of positions in our program supported by the T32 training grant, the majority of our trainees must be U.S. citizens or green card holders.
 We will consider applications from J-1 visa-holders, but those positions are limited.
 We do not sponsor H1B visa applications.

 Fellows supported by a T32 training grant have a unique benefit package, e.g. they are not eligible to participate in the University retirement plan or flexible spending accounts, and taxation rules vary.